swift-server-community/APNSwift/README.md

 ]
 ```

-## Foundations
-`APNSwift` is built with a layered approach.
-It exposes three tiers of API's.
-1. A [raw API](https://github.com/swift-server-community/APNSwift/blob/d60241fe2b6eb193331567a871697d3f4bdf70fb/Sources/APNSwift/APNSClient.swift#L254) that takes basic types such as `String`'s
-2. A slightly more [semantically safe API](https://github.com/swift-server-community/APNSwift/blob/d60241fe2b6eb193331567a871697d3f4bdf70fb/Sources/APNSwift/APNSClient.swift#L183), which takes types, like [`APNSPriority`](https://github.com/swift-server-community/APNSwift/blob/main/Sources/APNSwift/APNSPriority.swift), [`APNSPushType`](https://github.com/swift-server-community/APNSwift/blob/main/Sources/APNSwift/APNSPushType.swift), [`APNSNotificationExpiration`](https://github.com/swift-server-community/APNSwift/blob/main/Sources/APNSwift/APNSNotificationExpiration.swift), etc.
-3. The [safest API](https://github.com/swift-server-community/APNSwift/blob/d60241fe2b6eb193331567a871697d3f4bdf70fb/Sources/APNSwift/Alert/APNSClient%2BAlert.swift#L32) which takes fully semantic types such as [`APNSAlertNotification`](https://github.com/swift-server-community/APNSwift/blob/d60241fe2b6eb193331567a871697d3f4bdf70fb/Sources/APNSwift/Alert/APNSAlertNotification.swift#L177)

-**We recommened using number 3, the semantically safest API to ensure your push notification is delivered correctly**. *This README assumes that you are using number 3.* However if you need more granular approach, or something doesn't exist in this library, please use 2 or 1.
-(Also please open an issue if we missed something so we can get a semantically correct version!)

 ## Getting Started
 APNSwift aims to provide semantically correct structures to sending push notifications.
 You first need to setup a [`APNSClient`](https://github.com/swift-server-community/APNSwift/blob/main/Sources/APNSwift/APNSClient.swift).
 To do that youll need to know your authentication method